pypa/setuptools/docs/userguide/development_mode.rst

 .. [#cwd]
-   Techniques like the :ref:`src-layout` or tooling-specific options like `tox's changedir <https://tox.wiki/en/stable/config.html#conf-changedir>`_ can be used to prevent such kinds of situations (chekout `this blog post
+   Techniques like the :ref:`src-layout` or tooling-specific options like `tox's changedir <https://tox.wiki/en/stable/config.html#conf-changedir>`_ can be used to prevent such kinds of situations (checkout `this blog post
    <https://blog.ganssle.io/articles/2019/08/test-as-installed.html>`_ for more
    insights).